-- Our worm farm continued in 2017 to ensure a continued supply of compost and natural fertiliser for the school grounds. - The school vegetable garden continues to thrive and provide organic produce to students and their families. - Our solar panels were cleaned in 2017 to better utilise the infrastructure. - The frog pond provides a safe ecosystem for our resident green friends. - The rainwater tank ensures our toilets are utilising the abundant natural resources in our area. - The students are adept at recycling into special bins so that waste is minimised.
+- Our worm farm continued in 2018 to ensure a continued supply of compost and natural fertiliser for the school grounds. - The school vegetable garden continues to thrive and provide organic produce to students and their families. - Our solar panels were cleaned and serviced in 2018 and reduced our electricity usage. - The frog pond provides a safe ecosystem for our resident green friends. - The rainwater tank ensures our toilets are utilising the abundant natural resources in our area. - The students are adept at recycling into special bins so that waste is minimised and containers are recycled.